cognitedata/cdp-spark-datasource/cdf_dump/README.md

                                                  10) and we use exponential backoff.
 Set to 0 for debugging, to improve responsibility.

+      --preview  <count>                         When specified, a preview of the loaded data will be printed to standard output.
+                                                 --preview 100 will print the first 100 rows.
   -Skey=value [key=value]...
 Spark config option.
 You can use any property listed in the Spark Docs:
                                                  https://spark.apache.org/docs/latest/configuration.html#available-properties
   -h, --help                                     Show help message